 the deterioration of the social safety net (over the last twenty years

 government spending for almost every anti-poverty program except

-Medicaid has decreased), the prison has become our social policy: our
+Medicaid has decreased), imprisonment has become our social policy: our

 employment initiative, our drug treatment program, our mental health